Fresno shooter wanted to kill many white people, police say

 Muhammad on Tuesday first walked up to a utility truck and shot a Pacific Gas & Electric Co. employee sitting in the passenger seat.
 The driver of the truck, who is Latino, sped off to the police department for help, but the worker, a 34-year-old white man, died.

 Muhammad then shot at another person and missed, police said.
-He aimed at a third, killing the 37-year-old on the sidewalk as he walked with a bag of groceries in a neighborhood lined with tall trees.
+He aimed at a third, killing the 37-year-old on the sidewalk as he walked with a bag of groceries.
 The final victim, 58, was gunned down in the parking lot of a charity building, authorities said.

-Fresno Police Chief Jerry Dyer said Muhammad approached a vehicle in between shootings, but he spared the lives of two women who were in the car with a child.
-The women were Latinas, he said.
+Dyer said Muhammad approached a vehicle in between shootings, but he spared the lives of two Latina women who were in the car with a child.

-“These individuals who were chosen today did not do anything to deserve what they got,” Dyer said.
 “These were unprovoked attacks by an individual that was intent on carrying out homicides today.
-He did that.”
+He did that,” Dyer said.

 Police had put out a news release hours before the shootings Tuesday, saying that Muhammad was armed and dangerous and wanted in the shooting death of a security guard at a Motel 6 last week.
 The guard, 25-year-old Carl Williams, was white.